10 Common Learning Myths – Debunked

 Myth 5: Cramming Works

-The practice of last-minute cramming for exams as an effective education method is deeply ingrained in learning myths.
+The practise of last-minute cramming for exams as an effective education method is deeply ingrained in learning myths.

 Debunked